In India, fake Singapore profiles are a new front in alleged foreign influence campaigns

 As to why Singapore-based institutions were used in the latest attempts, Mr Muhammad Faizal Abdul Rahman, a research fellow at the S. Rajaratnam School of International Studies (RSIS), said fake online identities need to appear legitimate and trustworthy.

-They would impersonate experts and institutions with brands that inspire trust, confidence, and competence.
-“This is something that experts and institutions in global cities including Singapore have,” he added.
+They would impersonate experts and institutions with brands that inspire trust, confidence and competence.
+“This is something that experts and institutions in global cities, including Singapore, have,” he said.

 Heightened China-India tensions